 wamo is headquartered in London and Malta. wamo’s focus is on making a business account more accessible for anyone with a legitimate business.
 To open a wamo account in the UK you don’t need to be a UK resident.
 Like Tide, wamo has just launched its new feature enabling business owners to register a LTD company in the UK through Companies House. wamo also provides a virtual UK office in the registration process.
 Unlike Tide, wamo no longer offers accounts to freelancers and sole traders, turning its attention to finessing its subscription packages to companies of all sizes. wamo offers multiple accounts with the choice of either UK or GBP IBANs per account, multiple payment options and a promise of ‘friendly, personal customer service from people who really care about your business.’

 Note that both platforms are financial service providers and not banks. wamo is a business financial platform providing e-money services, all in a business account.
-It is an EMD agent of Railsbank and is regulated by the Bank of Lithuania and the Financial Conduct Authority (FCA).
+It is an EMD agent of Railsbank and is regulated by the Financial Conduct Authority (FCA).
 Tide is regulated by the Financial Conduct Authority (FCA) and offers e-money accounts, provided by PrePay Solutions (PPS), as well as business bank accounts, provided by ClearBank.

 If you are trying to choose between the two financial service providers in the UK, we have drawn a comparison between the two to help you decide which one best suits your business requirements.